societe-generale/github-crawler/README.md

 ## Gitlab support

-From v1.2.0 onward, basic support for gitLab is available !
-It all boils down to implementing a GitLab specific version of ```RemoteGitHub``` interface.
-Primary support is still for Github though, so not all the naming and config is aligned for GitLab (at least for now).
+Basic support for gitLab is available !
+It all boils down to implementing a GitLab specific version of ```RemoteSourceControl``` interface.

-### Running the crawler for Gitlab

-- run the application with proper Spring Boot profile, ie with ```-Dspring.profiles.active=gitLab``` on the command line
-- Since the crawler is still primarily for GitHub, the config properties haven't been adapted (yet ?) for Gitlab.
-So your config would look like :
+Your config would look like :

-note : if you're using v2.0.0+ , then we won't use profiles anymore, but use the `crawler.source-control.type` property and set it to `GITLAB` .

 ```
     crawler: